Maternal-Fetal Medicine Center

 Paul L. Ogburn, Jr., MD

-Paul L. Ogburn, Jr., MD is Chief of Maternal-Fetal Medicine at the University at Buffalo and Medical Director of the Advanced Pregnancy Care Center at John R. Oishei Children's Hospital.
+Paul L. Ogburn, Jr., MD is Chief of Maternal-Fetal Medicine at the University at Buffalo.
 Dr. Ogburn earned a B.S. in chemistry from the University of North Carolina, Chapel Hill and a degree in medicine from the University of North Carolina School of Medicine and completed a residency in Obstetrics and Gynecology at the University of Minnesota.
 He is board certified in Obstetrics and Gynecology and Maternal-Fetal Medicine by the American Board of Obstetrics & Gynecology.